 On 14 January 1362 a very destructive hurricane hit northern Europe.
-It first hit the British isles, and left a trace of destruction there.
-Then this Vandal wandered over the North Sea to hit Nordfriesland at the coast of northern Germany near Denmark on 16 January.
+It first hit the British Isles, and left a trace of destruction there.
+Then this Vandal wandered over the North Sea to hit the area of Nordfriesland on 16 January.
 Coinciding with high tide, it caused enormous flood waves all along the Wadden Sea coast.
-An area stretching from what is today the island of Texel in the Netherlands all the way along the northwestern coast of Germany to the island of Fanø in Denmark.
-The flood is called the ‘Second Saint Marcellus’ Flood’ and it took besides enormous chunks of fertile land and cattle, tens of thousands of human lives.
+An area stretching from the island of Texel in the Netherlands all the way along the northwestern coast of Germany to the island of Fanø in Denmark.
+The flood was named the Second Saint Marcellus’ flood, and it took besides enormous chunks of fertile land and livestock, tens of thousands of human lives.
 The storm hit the town of Rungholt at 17:00 hours, and two hours later the flood reached its height.
 It had submerged dikes and terps.
 Read also our blog post Half a million deaths.
 A forgotten North Sea disaster…

-What the number of Friesland’s floating population is I do not know; but it must be very large.
-Many barges and tjalcks [ship types] are both the birthplace and death place of their owner, who know no other home.
+What the number of Friesland’s floating population is I do not know, but it must be very large.
+Many barges and tjalcks [ship type] are both the birthplace and death place of their owner, who know no other home.Lucas, 1825

-But, the tragedy in 1362 was total, because of the commercial salt exploitation that had taken place for more than a century.
-They had dug away the peat, and that way exposed the remaining peat to the grasp of the sea.
-This big flood could therefore wash away a huge part of the Hallig Strand in one single night.
-It is a well-known phenomenon in peat areas along the Frisia coast where lakes can be created during one night after a dike broke in the Middle Ages (also read our blog post Atlantis found!
+But, the tragedy in 1362 was total.
+This because of the commercial salt exploitation that had taken place for more than a century.
+They had dug away the peat soil, and that way exposed the remaining peat to the grasp of the sea.
+This big storm flood could therefore wash away a huge part of the Hallig Strand in a single night.
+It is a well-known phenomenon in peat areas along the Frisia coast where lakes and inland seas can be created during one night after a dike breach in the Middle Ages (also read our blog post Atlantis found!
 Wait, there is another one.
 No, 12 in total…).

 Documentary ‘Atlantis der Nordsee’